 The Ten Best Restaurants in Paris for Wine lovers- Cellar Tours Selection

-Paris is a city of over two million people and is today the undisputed economic, political, artistic and gastronomic hub of France.
-Citizens of Lyon would undoubtedly disagree, but as far as we are concerned no other city in France offers as much variety of places to eat and drink: be it high-end haute-cuisine or brasseries off the beaten track.
-And of course, wine lists containing both country reds and the big names of Bordeaux and Burgundy have always been an honored part of at the Parisian high-end restaurant experience.
+Paris is a city of over two million people and is today the undisputed economic, political, artistic, and gastronomic hub of France.
+Citizens of Lyon would undoubtedly disagree, but as far as we are concerned, no other city in France offers as much variety of places to eat and drink: be it high-end haute-cuisine or brasseries off the beaten track Parisian cuisines offers it all.
+And of course, wine lists containing both country reds and Bordeaux and Burgundy’s big names have always been an honored part of the Parisian high-end restaurant experience.

-However, a revolution in the city’s gastronomic scene has been taking place over the last three years, as a new generation of bistros and bars are making the wines far more important than the food — which has to be up-to-scratch nonetheless, but now you choose the wine first and then the chef will match appropriate dishes.
+However, a revolution in the city’s gastronomic scene has been taking place over the last few years.
+A new generation of bistros and bars are making the wines far more important than the food — which has to be up-to-scratch nonetheless.
+Still, now you choose the wine first, and then the chef will match appropriate dishes.

 Join Cellar Tours and dine in some of the finest restaurants France has to offer on a Luxury Food & Wine Odyssey Tour

-So it’s a very exciting time to be a wine lover dining out in Paris.
+So it’s an exhilarating time to be a wine lover dining out in Paris.
 The classic Encyclopedia size wine lists at venues like La Tour d’Argent still exist for those who love the freedom of choice, which is exactly what a top wine list provides for oenophiles.
 The other key factor, which elevates Paris above most cities is the sheer volume of educated sommeliers in Paris, who will help you navigate those giant-size lists with ease.
-These venues are joined by the new kids on the block, smaller restaurants that serve a wide section of good value wines by the glass, often specializing in one region or wine style, natural wines being currently in vogue.
-Their numbers are growing so we’ve done the hard work for you and selected the best below.
+The new kids on the block join these venues, smaller restaurants that serve a wide section of good value wines by the glass, often specializing in one region or wine style, natural wines being currently in vogue.
+Their numbers are growing, so we’ve done the hard work for you and selected the best below.

 This was a hard list to make, but here are our ten favorite restaurants in Paris for wine lovers: